lukebrandonfarrell/redux-nl/README.md

 # Redux Network Layer (Redux NL)

 Redux Network Layer is a network layer for your application powered by redux and redux-saga heavily inspired by GraphQL clients such as react-relay.
+This libary follows the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) specification for redux actions.

 ## Prerequisites

-This requires that you have both [redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) setup in your project.
+This library requires that you have both [redux](https://redux.js.org/) and [redux-saga](https://redux-saga.js.org/) setup in your project.

 ## Setup